uselagoon/lagoon/docs/using_lagoon/harbor/harbor_settings.md

   * Defaults to an empty string when Lagoon is ran locally or during CI testing, as MinIO does not require authentication

 The following environment variables can be set if required:

 * `HARBOR_REGISTRY_STORAGE_AMAZON_ENDPOINT`
   * If this variable is set, the Harbor registry will use its value as the address of the s3 entrypoint
   * Defaults to `https://s3.amazonaws.com` when this variable is not set

 ## Harbor-Core Settings
-Harbor-Core requires a configuration file to start,which is located at `/etc/core/app.conf` within the container.
+Harbor-Core requires a configuration file to start, which is located at `/etc/core/app.conf` within the container.
 This config file is stored within the `services/harbor-core/harbor-core.yml` file.

 * `DATABASE_TYPE`
   * The database type Harbor should use